IRS And The Innocent Spouse

 One must file Form 8857 in order for the Internal Revenue Service to determine the taxes for which one is responsible.
 Form 8857 is used by the IRS to determine if a person qualifies for any of the types of relief available.

 Equitable relief may be given under certain circumstances.
 Unlike the other forms of relief granted by the IRS, one can get equitable relief from either an understatement of tax or an underpayment of tax.
+An individual can also receive relief of a tax return that was filled appropriately, but the entire tax amount was not paid.
 According to the IRS, you cannot be eligible for any other type of relief to receive equitable relief.
+The IRS views equitable relief with a critical eye to avoid the success of fraudulently filed claims.